What is Medicaid Spend Down

 Understanding Exempt vs. Non-Exempt Assets

 Non-Countable (exempt) assets are not counted towards Medicaid’s asset limit.
 Exempt assets include one’s primary home, given the individual applying for Medicaid, or their spouse, lives in it.
-Some states allow “intent” to return home to qualify the home as an exempt asset.
-There is also a home equity value limit for exemption purposes.
-(Home equity value is the market value of one’s home minus any debt against it).
-As of 2020, the equity value cannot exceed $595,000, or $893,000, depending on the state in which one resides.
-However, there is no equity value limit if a Medicaid applicant’s spouse lives in the home.
-Another exception to the rule is California, which has no home equity value limit whatsoever (for certain types of Medicaid).
+Some states allow an applicant’s “intent” to return home to qualify the home as an exempt asset.
+There is also a home equity interest limit for exemption purposes if a non-applicant spouse does not live in the home.
+(Home equity value is the market value of one’s home minus any debt against it.
+Equity interest is the portion of the home equity value that is owned by the applicant.)
+As of 2021, the equity interest cannot exceed $603,000, or $906,000, depending on the state in which one resides.
+An exception to the rule is California, which has no home equity interest limit.
 Other exempt assets include pre-paid burial and funeral expenses, an automobile, term life insurance, life insurance policies with a cash value no greater than $1,500 (this limit can be the combined face value of multiple small life insurance policies), household furnishings / appliances, and personal items, such as clothing and engagement / wedding rings.

 Determine Your Asset Limit and How Much Must be Spent Down